ezbot-ai/docs/docs/03-get-started/06-rewards.md

 ### Via JavaScript Snippet

-With the JavaScript Snippet installed in the `<head>` tag of your website, you can send custom reward signals to ezbot.
+With the JavaScript Snippet installed on your website, you can send custom reward signals to ezbot.
 This is useful for tracking user interactions such as clicks, form submissions, and more.

 Here is an example of how to send a custom reward signal to ezbot when a button is clicked: